arsalan-khan04/project2/README.md

 # new project

-this is new project we create  locally
+this is new project we create it from local system .